 You became a father this year.
 How has that changed your perspective on everything?
 Have you been given any parenting tips on setting the right tone for your young daughter?

 Honestly, she sets the tone for me.
 It doesn't matter what's going on in the world right now; she's a ball of joy.
 That's the best thing.
 As the world is going nuts she's the constant.
 That's been awesome to have.

 In terms of parenting tips, building routines and enjoying the routines is what I'm always protecting.
 I think I've missed one bath time since she was born, and I give her a bottle every single night, just her and me.
 That's the best thing.
 I have my constant no matter what craziness happened in the day.

-Ian wears an Ermenegildo Zegna sports jacket with Officine General Wool Cargo Pants.
+Ian wears an Emporio Armani sports jacket and sweater with Officine General Wool Cargo Pants.

 What does it mean to be a leader?

 My approach is to try and empower the people beneath you.
 Don't over-manage; let them stretch their wings and let them surprise you and step up to the occasion.
 But also show them that you're winning to lend a hand and support them.
 You have to be willing, not just to say, solve it, but work with your team to solve a specific problem – working with them and not dictating.
 Those are the leaders I always loved working with.

 I also think just being positive is big.
 It's really in a world with a lot of uncertainty, so how can you make sure every interaction people have with you is a calm, cool, steady, focused mentality.
 That's something I aspire to accomplish as a leader.